Canadian

 When the condition persists long enough without attention, the inflamed, swollen granulation tissue becomes a permanent-looking feature.

 Ingrown nails can be addressed permanently in a straight-forward way.
-The problematic nails can be cut back and those sides can be permanently cauterized in some way (chemical, radiosurgical, electric, mechanical cautery) so they never grow back.
-In the near photograph, you can see how it is usually done; on the right sutures were used to remove all the granulation tissue.
+The problematic nails can be cut back and those sides can be permanently cauterized in some way (chemical, radiosurgical, electric, mechanical cautery, laser, etc) so they never grow back.

 Bruising and Infections